Shopping reaches its peak during the holiday season, in particular online shopping.

 Businesses often provide employees with company-maintained devices like laptops, mobile phones, and tablets that help them perform their jobs from remote locations around the world.

-For instance, imagine you’re waiting to take a flight home for the holidays and while you’re waiting for your flight to board you open your device and install a game or app to pass time.
+One of the biggest ways that holiday scams can impact you is through mobile games or apps.
+Imagine you’re waiting to take a flight home for the holidays and while you’re waiting for your flight to board you open your device and install a game or app to pass time.
 Mobile games can steal your password and other data from your device.
+Doing a quick search about the validity of the app can give you a good idea about whether it’s safe to download.

 Preventing holiday scams starts with the individual

+Let's make the strongest link in any organisation human behaviour.
 The best way to prevent holiday scams from sailing away with your sensitive information is through awareness and education.

 If you would like a confidential in-depth chat about how we can help you, please reach out to our team today on 1300 407 682 or info@phriendlyphishing.com.au